 mm 25-30: a leisurely coda

-This is a performance with LH alone of the bass staff of my 1st version, projecting the 4th-5th finger material as a legato song under a soft dry harmony of upper notes.
-It’s not very supportive music for class but can work when something unobtrusive or meditative is wanted.
-As you get control over the material you can project different inner voices, and it’s well to play some of the repeated sections an 8va up so as to get relief from the lower-to-middle keyboard tessitura.
+This is my performance with LH alone of the bass staff of my 1st Version, projecting the 4th-5th finger material as a legato song under a soft dry harmony of upper notes.
+It’s not the most supportive music for class but can work when something unobtrusive or meditative is wanted.
+As you get control over the material you can project different inner voices, and it’s well to play some of the repeated sections an octave up so as to get relief from the lower-to-middle keyboard tessitura.
 It can be very taxing if you allow yourself to tense up as fatigue begins to set in, and I doubt many non-musicians in the class will appreciate your work playing it, but I’ve found it fascinating for private practice and experiment.